 SMART is very different than DHS and MICS.
 SMART emerged in 2005 as a simplified methodology for field surveys, particularly ones that take place in emergencies.
-It is designed for a simple, two-stage cluster survey; a simple random survey; or an exhaustive survey that NGO practitioners can easily the field with good multiple and formed formed implement in the field with good quality results.
+It is designed for a simple, two-stage cluster survey; a simple random survey; or an exhaustive survey that NGO practitioners can easily implement in the field with good quality results.
 It emerged from a concern that NGO-implemented field surveys were not complying with minimum standards.